Mike-Honey/covid-19-genomes/README.md

 In this project, the data from those sources is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data in the table, for easier analysis.

-A page is presented for each data source (gisaid microreact, nextstrain, UCSC and cdgn).
-I did not consider it valid to attempt to aggregate sequences across data sources.
+A page is presented for each data source (gisaid microreact, nextstrain, UCSC and cdgn), and the gisaid data has alternate pages showing either the Nextclade lineage classifications, or GISAID's own lineage classifications.

-Lineages are translated into the commonly known variant names (e.g. Delta) following the [WHO naming](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/).
-However for Nextstrain, their datasets offer an attribute for both the original "PANGO Lineage" e.g. **B.1.617.2** and also "Emerging Lineage" e.g. **B.1.617.2 (Delta)**.
-These two attributes are presented on separate pages.
+Earlier lineages are translated into the commonly known variant names (e.g. Delta) following the [WHO naming](https://www.who.int/en/activities/tracking-SARS-CoV-2-variants/).
+More recent lineages are grouped into "clans", roughly following the work of the Variant Trackers group e.g. [T. Ryan Gregory](https://twitter.com/TRyanGregory).
+These are grouped using the field Lineage L2, for example the Lineage L2 "clan" BA.2.86.* includes the BA.2.86 lineage and all it's descendents.
+The Lineage L2 "clans" are mutually exclusive, so XBB.1.9.* excludes all of the EG.5.* lineages.

 The default country selection for most pages is Australia.
-As well as being where I live, genomic sequencing for Australia has a relatively high proportion of genomes sequenced vs total COVID-19 cases (as high as 60%).
+As well as being where I live, genomic sequencing for Australia has a relatively high proportion of genomes sequenced vs total COVID-19 cases.

 The user can choose any alternative country, and also filter the date range or Lineages included.
 It is possible to combine multiple countries, even all data for a continent or globally.
 However note that the sampling is most datasets is heavily skewed to a handful of countries.

 The primary visual on each page is a line chart showing the Lineage Frequency (calculated as a moving average over the prior 7 days, compared to all the other lineages present in the data (regardless of selections)).
-To keep the line charts clean, only the three most-frequently occuring Lineages are shown (dynamically determined).
+To keep the line charts clean, only the seven most-frequently occuring Lineages are shown (dynamically determined).
+Alternate pages compare Countries or Locations for a selected Lineage, again typically showing the top seven.

 The gray inverted column chart below each line chart shows the counts of all genomes sequenced over the same period.
+A typical pattern is that the sample volume drops for more recent

 An interactive table at the bottom right lists the individual observations presented by each dataset.